ekozx/back-logger/README.md

 ###TODO (see http://www.evankozliner.info/single/Zapcord):
 * Refactoring at TODO marks (grep for TODO)
+  * search.js.coffee could certainly use some work
 * Friend to friend suggestions
 * Reviews
 * Television shows/anime
+* Search isn't perfect
+  * complete words seem to mess up --probably has to do with conditionals in search.js.coffee
 * Stylistic changes
   * Change top bar
   * Rearrange profile card